aleon1220/J2EE-Employee-Management-WebApp/README.md

 deploy in tomcat or any servlet container.
 For the purpose of testing a container architecture using Docker.
 For the Oracle Database as well containers should be used

-# Contribute
+# Contribution goals
-new CSS and xhtml should be used.
+- new CSS and xhtml should be used.
 In fufure extension prime faces and the complete use of Docker for the database, deployment and testing should be used.
+- Containerise the demo app
+- use an Oracle base Docker Image for the DB
+- impelement docker-compose for a simplified operation of the webApp.

+### Extra details
+I am thankful with the opportunity of being the manager of the group.
+Find more details at [Pasantia Infosys 2011 Colombia-India](https://www.facebook.com/groups/pasantiainfosys2011)